Freesia laxa: Systematics

 This small bulbous species has been known by a variety of names.
 The name Gladiolus laxus was originally published by Carl Thunberg in 1823.
 Peter Goldblatt transferred the species to Anomatheca laxa in 1971; Nicholas Brown changed it to Lapeirousia laxa in 1928; Goldblatt with his colleague John Charles Manning settled on Freesia laxa in 1995.
 Separately, in 1830, John Lindley described Anomatheca cruenta which John Baker transferred to Lapeirousia cruenta in 1892.
 Lindley's plant is now regarded as part of Freesia laxa.

 Forms with blue flowers are treated as Freesia laxa subsp. azurea, other forms being placed in Freesia laxa subsp. laxa.

 Cultivation

 Freesia laxa is sufficiently hardy to be grown outdoors in all but the coldest parts of the British Isles.
 It requires a light soil and a sunny position.
 In colder areas, the corms can be lifted and dried off during the winter.
 It can be propagated by dividing groups of corms or by seed.
 It can be somewhat invasive through self-sowing when grown in favourable conditions.

-This plant and the white-flowered cultivar F. laxa var. alba have gained the Royal Horticultural Society's Award of Garden Merit.